natesworksdev/Ryujinx/README.md

 ## Contact

-If you are having problems launching homebrew or a particular game marked status-playable or status-ingame in our compatibility list, or if you need help with setting up Ryujinx we recommend you ask questions in the #support channel of our [Discord server](https://discord.gg/Ryujinx) or take a look at our <a href="https://github.com/Ryujinx/Ryujinx/wiki/Frequently-Asked-Questions" target="_blank">FAQ.</a></i><br />  If you have contributions, have suggestions, or just want to get in touch with the team, join our [Discord server](https://discord.gg/Ryujinx).
+If you have contributions, suggestions, need emulator support or just want to get in touch with the team, join our [Discord server](https://discord.com/invite/Ryujinx).
+You may also review our [FAQ](https://github.com/Ryujinx/Ryujinx/wiki/Frequently-Asked-Questions).

 ## Donations

-If you'd like to support us financially, don't hesitate to take a look at our Patreon!
+If you'd like to support the project financially, Ryujinx has an active Patreon campaign.

 <a href="https://www.patreon.com/ryujinx">
     <img src="https://images.squarespace-cdn.com/content/v1/560c1d39e4b0b4fae0c9cf2a/1567548955044-WVD994WZP76EWF15T0L3/Patreon+Button.png?format=500w" width="150">